earlgreytech/neutron-spec/neutron-architecture.md

 The InitialDeploymentHash uses the NeutronABI "flat" variant for constructing the hash.
 Specifically, it takes the entire stack at the time of smart contract construction, converts it into NeutronABI Flat variant data, and then hashes the resulting data.
 Thus, it is essential for consistency to ensure that extra items are not on the stack when a smart contract is created, as this will also be included into this hash.

+Noteably, these built-in state keys should not be trimmed for rent purposes, unless the contract bytecode itself is completely removed from state.

+## NeutronVersion within NeutronAddress

+NeutronAddress contains the NeutronVersion but the version info specified should not be used for determining the VM to use,